 For over 350 years, Hadley has been known for the richness of its soils and the quality of its crops.
 Hadley, crowned the "The Asparagus Capital of the World" was also known for its fine tobacco, which was, for many years, the preferred wrapper for high-quality Caribbean cigars, and was hung in scores of slatted barns throughout its many farms.
 Bordering the Connecticut River, and home to UMass Rowing, Hadley has a burgeoning tourism market, attracted to the area's farms and its scenic byways.

-Home to around 5,000 residents, Hadley has become a regional hub for commerce, attracting many nationally-known retailers to compliment an ethnically diverse and locally-owned, small business mix that has expanded over the years to meet the growth of UMass Amherst.
+Home to around 5,000 residents, the town is a regional hub for commerce, attracting many nationally-known retailers to compliment an ethnically diverse and locally-owned, small business mix that has expanded over the years to meet the growth of UMass Amherst.
 With its busy commercial stretch, but rooted agricultural core, Hadley is home to hundreds of UMass employees.

 About the Pioneer Valley

 The Pioneer Valley, which involves the three counties of Hampden, Hampshire, and Franklin counties, is a diverse patchwork of urban centers, unspoiled forest, farmland, and great natural beauty.
-With its college towns of Amherst, Northampton, and South Hadley; emerging arts communities of Greenfield and Easthampton; and resurgent cities of Holyoke and Springfield, the Valley is region of great potential in which UMass Amherst plays a vital role as a leader in what is also known as the Knowledge Corridor.
+With its college towns of Amherst, Northampton, and South Hadley; emerging arts communities of Greenfield, Turners Falls, and Easthampton; and resurgent cities of Holyoke and Springfield, the Valley is region of great potential in which UMass Amherst plays a vital role as a leader.

 The University's influence, economic impact, and imprint go well beyond its host communities.
 Our staff, faculty, and students live all throughout the Pioneer Valley, and many serve their cities and towns with distinction or give their time to community groups and non-profit boards.
 The University is active in the economic development in the cities of Holyoke and Springfield, and also have deep relationships with the school districts of our region's Gateway cities.